alifeee/blogtest/factorio-proximity-chat/factorio-proximity-chat.md

 ### Check the log file is recent

 The final issue I considered was that the plugin would still see the log file if you quit a game to the main menu.
 This would mean that you would still hear people from the most recent server you were connected to.
 To solve this, I wanted to either blank the log file, or write different data to it when you quit a server.
-However, Factorio [doesn't allow][Factorio can't Lua on exit] executing mod code on exiting a save.
+However, Factorio [doesn't allow][Factorio can't Lua on exit] executing code on exiting a save.
 So, my rudimentary solution was to just only enable the plugin if the log file was written recently.
 This way, when you quit, the file grows stale so is no longer used.
 I did this with a fairly simple C function (here, simple stands for "short" and *not* "the code is understandable")

 ```c
 time_t get_file_modified_time(char *path)